MorphoCH22/C-projects/TicTacToe/README.txt

 Project: TicTacToe
 By: MorphoCH22

 Simple game of TicTacToe programmed in C++.
-Currently not functional and a work in progress.
+Currently a functional console program.